Pilot (Breaking Bad): Plot

 The pair drive the RV into the desert and begin to cook.
 Due to Walt's expertise in chemistry, the batch of crystal meth they produce is unusually pure.
 Jesse, impressed, returns to the city and advertises the product to his distributor, Domingo "Krazy-8" Molina, but encounters Krazy-8's cousin, Emilio Koyama, who believes Jesse set him up during the drug bust.
 To prove his loyalty, Jesse rides with them to the RV, where they meet Walt.
 Emilio recognizes Walt from Hank's earlier bust which leads to the two being held at gunpoint.
 To save his life, Walt offers to show them how he makes meth.
 During the cook, Emilio tosses a lit cigarette out the window of the RV, causing a brush fire.
-Walt synthesizes phosphine gas with red phosphorus, causing an explosion, and flees the RV, trapping Emilio and Krazy-8 inside, the two asphyxiating from breathing in the toxic gas.
+Walt synthesizes phosphine gas with red phosphorus, causing an explosion, and flees the RV, trapping Emilio and Krazy-8 inside, where they are asphyxiated by the toxic gas.

 Hearing sirens, Walt attempts to flee but drives the RV into a ditch.
-He stumbles out and records a video message to his family (Note: which is shown in medias res at the beginning of the episode) before unsuccessfully trying to shoot himself.
+He stumbles out and records a video message to his family (Note: This is shown in medias res at the beginning of the episode.) before unsuccessfully trying to shoot himself.
 He then realizes that the sirens are not the police but are from fire trucks responding to the fire.
-Walt returns home, meeting his wife's troubled queries with new sexual vigor, making her ask "Walt, is that you?".
+Walt returns home, meeting his wife's troubled queries with new sexual vigor, causing her to ask "Walt, is that you?".